-Theory and simulation, including particle-based and density functional theory methods, applied to a wide variety of nanoscale systems and interfaces.
-The study areas range from frictional phenomena at the nanoscale to the design of solid-state-biomolecular hybrid devices for molecular sensing and energy applications.
+I use theory and simulation, including particle-based and density functional theory methods, to perform interdisciplinary studies of nanoscale phenomena.
+My interests range from the frictional properties of two-dimensional materials to the design of nanoscale/biomimetic devices for molecular sensing, separation, and energy storage.

 E. Paulechka, T. A. Wassenaar, K. Kroenlein, A. Kazakov, and A. Smolyanitsky, Nucleobase-functionalized graphene nanoribbons for accurate high-speed DNA sequencing.
 Nanoscale 2016, 8 (4), 1861-1867.